top of page

 Most clients will only need one visit.
 Eventually the client will want to have it refreshed

 in the future.
-Some clients come back sooner
+Some clients come back sooner when they want to add more color or

 adjust the size.